-A federal felony charge is no joke – once a crime becomes a felony the likelihood of escaping without doing serious jail time becomes much less unlikely.
-If you or a loved one have been, or think you may be charged with a federal felony, you need to speak with a knowledgeable felony criminal defense attorney so you can move forward to fight the charges properly.
+A federal felony charge is no joke – once a crime becomes a felony the likelihood of not doing serious jail time becomes much less unlikely.
+If you or a loved one have been, or think you may be charged with a federal felony, you need to speak with a knowledgeable felony criminal defense attorney so you can fight the charges properly.

 Combs Waterkotte can help.
 Call us now at (314) 900-HELP or contact us online for help with any federal felony charges in St. Louis or anywhere in Missouri.